 - The First Year Experience Thread, which develops students' fundamental academic skills - The Intercultural Thread, which prepares students for the increasingly global world of the 21st century - The Perspectives Courses Thread, an interdisciplinary set of options that helps students see how knowledge is created and revised in multiple areas of study - The Electronic Portfolio.
-Allows students to collect their work and then produce a "showcase" at the end of their first year and at the culmination of the Intercultural Thread. - 3.
+Allows students to collect their work and then produce a portfolio at the culmination of the Intercultural Thread. - 3.
 Other requirements: convocation and chapel, prerequisites.
 Students at GC are required to attend and participate in convocation and chapel events that foster intellectual exploration and faith formation.
 We also require that students demonstrate competency in Quantitative Literacy through a test, or by taking a course.
 In order to prepare for intercultural study, students must demonstrate proficiency in a foreign language equivalent to two semesters of college-level study.